-During the two-day visit our revised POAP was scrutinised, our action plans reviewed,
+During the two-day visit our revised POAP was scrutinised. our action plans reviewed, our curriculum changes monitored, our classes observed, the conduct of our students investigated, and the support of the Trust and Governing Body examined.

 Far from finding a school on its knees and delivering a poor-quality experience for its students, the complete opposite was observed.
 Lessons were deemed to be good and better, students were well-behaved and engaged, the curriculum was considered effective, and there was a plan that was being adhered to and monitored by the Trust and Governing Body.
 Effective management and a sound learning environment were evident.